At a Glance

 The dark web is web content that exists on darknets, which are overlay networks on the internet that require specialized software (such as the Tor Browser), configurations, and authorization to access.
 Arguably, the best-known tool used to access the dark web is the Tor Browser.

 The dark web is a refuge for information leakers and whistleblowers.
 Edward Snowden used the Tor global network on a regular basis.
 The dark web is the perfect avenue for communicating and publishing sensitive information with no fear of retribution, such as imprisonment.

-This is why I strongly advise anyone visiting the dark web exercise the greatest of caution during their dark online travels.
-For more information about the dark web, read my article about how to access it while staying safe.
+This is why I strongly advise anyone visiting the dark web to exercise the greatest of caution during their dark online travels.
+Check out my article for more information about the dark web and how to access it while staying safe.
 One way to stay safe is to use a VPN while accessing the dark web, so be sure to check out my article on the best VPNs for the dark web.

 We’ve also looked at how Tor allows users to access the dark web, and we’re now aware of the resources and dangers that await us there.